-Figure 18 - vMesh Configuration
+Figure 22 - vMesh Configuration

 ÷ CANCEL APPLY

 vMesh

-Mesh Name E09BCW00C0B0000)00511-vmesh
+Mesh Name E09BCW00C0B0000 )00511-vmesh

 ssid VMESH-0511

 Password 0

 WLAN Mesh Enabled

-Channel Auto Selection •
+Channel Auto Selection -

 Channel In Use 44

 Exclude DFS

-Auto Channel Whitelist 36, 40, 44, 48 ~
+Auto Channel Whitelist 36, 40, 44, 48 •

 Wi-Fi Network Scan >

 Bandwidth 20/40 •

-Bandwidth In Use 40
+Bandwidth In Use

-Transmit Power (%) 100 ~
+Transmit Power (%) 100 •

-Table 11 - vMesh Configuration
+Table 12 - vMesh Configuration Description

 Name Description Mesh Name The name of the network, usually assigned when the first VeeaHub is added to the Veea account and used to create the mesh.
 The name can be changed here.
 SSID The SSID used for the network WLAN.
 1 to 32 characters.
 Password The password for the network WLAN.
-8 to 63 characters (letters, digits or symbols).
+8 to 63 characters (letters, digits or symbols). 💽 Eye icon Tap to reveal the password.
+WLAN Mesh Enabled This option sets the VeeaHub to use Wi-Fi mesh, and is enabled by default.
+If you disable the wireless mesh, use Ethernet cable to wire the VeeaHub into the mesh using one of the Ethernet ports (section 4.9).

-Name Description S Eye icon Tap to reveal the password.
-WLAN Mesh Enabled This option sets the network to use Wi-Fi mesh, and is enabled by default.
-If you disable the mesh, you should configure Ethernet ports (section 4.9) and connect VeeaHubs by cable.
 Channel This enables selection of the Wi-Fi channel for the wireless mesh.
 The set of available channels is restricted, based on the configured VeeaHub location.
 By default, Auto Selection is displayed.
 A number of criteria are used to choose the best channel at the time the mesh starts up.
 If you prefer to override this and select one of the available channels, choose the channel number from the list.
 Channel in Use The channel chosen by Auto Selection.
 Exclude DFS This switch, when selected, prevents channels that are designated for Dynamic Frequency Selection being used for Auto Selection.
 Auto Channel Whitelist This dropdown enables you to specify which channels will be used for Auto Channel selection.
 Wi-Fi Network Scan When Auto Select is in operation, this displays the Scan screen (section 4.6.2) Bandwidth Select the bandwidth for the network LAN.
 Note: 80MHz is not supported on the VHC05.
-20 3 20/40 20/40/80 Bandwidth in Use This shows the currently selected bandwidth.
+20 20/40 20/40/80 Bandwidth in Use This shows the currently selected bandwidth.
 Transmit Power (%) Select the mesh transmit power (as a % of maximum).
 Enable Beacon Not available on a gateway node (MEN).
 This is used on a non- gateway node (MN) to create a new Wi-Fi mesh using the SSID above.
 In normal use this should be OFF at all nodes.